-Applicant's track records will be assessed by expert reviewers against the selection criteria relative to opportunity, which means in the context of their career stage and personal circumstances.
-These circumstances might include career disruption due to pregnancy, major illness/injury and/or carer responsibilities, as well as other relative to opportunity considerations as outlined in the National Health and Medical Research Council's (NHMRC's) Relative to Opportunity Policy, which can be accessed here.
+Applicants' track records will be assessed by expert reviewers against the selection criteria relative to opportunity, which means in the context of their career stage and personal circumstances.
+These circumstances might include career disruption due to pregnancy, major illness/injury and/or carer responsibilities, as well as other relative to opportunity considerations as outlined in the National Health and Medical Research Council's (NHMRC's) Relative to Opportunity Policy.
+Please refer to the NHMRC policy here.